What is scraped content?

 Difference between content scraping and syndication

 Content scraping and syndication are two different practices, although they are often confused with each other.
-Here's a brief comparison of content scraping and syndication:

-Why is it bad for seo?
+Why is it bad for SEO?

 When search engines crawl through websites, they use algorithms to identify duplicate content.